mozilla/telemetry-airflow/README.md

 airflow test example spark 20180101
 ```

+### Adding dummy credentials

+Tasks often require credentials to access external credentials.
+For example, one may choose to store
+API keys in an Airflow connection or variable.
+These variables are sure to exist in production but
+are often not mirrored locally for logistical reasons.
+Providing a dummy variable is the preferred
+way to keep the local development environment up to date.

+In `bin/run`, please update the `init_connections` and `init_variables` with appropriate strings to
+prevent broken workflows.
+To test this, run `bin/test-parse` to check for errors.
+You may manually
+test this by restarting the orchestrated containers and checking for error messages within the main
+administration UI at `localhost:8000`.

 ### Testing main_summary

 `main_summary` can be a good test case for any large changes to telemetry-batch-view, launch in dev as: